kellya9510/MENTOS/README.md

 ### Ethical Considerations

-ToMESC contains no personally identifiable information (PII).
+MENTOS contains no personally identifiable information (PII).
 All user utterances are retained as-is from ESConv, and assistant mental state annotations are automatically generated using GPT-4o with prompts grounded in psychological research.
-A portion of the annotations was manually reviewed to ensure quality and alignment with ethical standards, as detailed in **Evaluate the ToMESC quality**.
+A portion of the annotations was manually reviewed to ensure quality and alignment with ethical standards, as detailed in **Evaluate the MENTOS quality**.

 Given the sensitive nature of ESC, we emphasize that this dataset is intended strictly for academic research.
 We discourage any use in real-world clinical, therapeutic, or high-stakes applications without proper human oversight.